calebclayreagor/nyc-taxi-efficiency/README.md

     - Assumptions:

-        - Clusters $k$ represent the true optimal groupings for a set of trips and passengers
+        - Clusters $k$ represent the true optimal grouping for a set of trips and passengers

         - The total cost for a given rider/vehicle configuration is split evenly between the passengers